isomerpages/govtech-stp/_periodic-commuting-arrangement/00a-pca-requirement-and-process.md

 <tbody>
  <tr>
      <td style="font-size:18px; border-left:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8; background-color:#EDEDED"><b>COVID-19 Polymerase Chain Reaction Test (PCR Test)</b></td>
-     <td style="font-size:18px; border-right:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8;">PCA travellers will take a COVID-19 PCR test immediately after clearing immigration in Singapore.<br/>
+     <td style="font-size:18px; border-right:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8;">PCA travellers will take a COVID-19 PCR test immediately after clearing immigration in Singapore.<br/><br/>
 The cost of the test is payable using NETS, Credit Card or Cash at the checkpoints. <a href="/health/covid19-tests/pcrtest">Click here</a> for more information.
 </td>
  </tr>
    <tr>
     <td style="font-size:18px; border-left:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8; background-color:#EDEDED"><b>Transport from Checkpoint to Accommodation</b></td>
-    <td style="font-size:18px; border-right:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8;"><b>After immigration, the employee will be informed of their assigned dedicated SHN facility and transport will be provided for employees to travel there directly.
-Please follow the instructions provided after arrival into Singapore for transportation to the assigned dedicated SHN facility.
-The employee is not allowed to arrange his/her own transport (e.g. personal vehicles, taxis, buses) to travel to the dedicated SHN facility.  <!--must make their way directly to their SHN accommodation.--> </b>
+    <td style="font-size:18px; border-right:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8;">Upon clearing immigration, PCA travellers will be sent a <a href="/health/shn">Stay Home Notice (SHN)</a> via e-mail and sent directly to their assigned <a href="/health/shn/sdf">SHN-Dedicated Facility (SDF)</a>, where they will complete their SHN. <!--must make their way directly to their SHN accommodation.--> </b><br/><br/>
+Travellers will be transported to their assigned SDF using Government-arranged transport.
+The use of personal or public transport is prohibited, e.g. cars, motorcycles, taxis or public trains and buses.
     <!-- <p style="font-size:18px; margin-top:0px; margin-bottom:0px;">Travellers are prohibited from taking public transport to their SHN accommodation in Singapore.
 However, they are permitted to commute via:</p>-->
         <!--<ol style="margin-top:0px; list-style-type: disc;">
          <li style="font-size:16px; margin-top:0px; margin-bottom:0px;">Personal transport (Malaysian-registered vehicles will be subject to VEP*);</li>